ZavenGaloyan/Unit-3/Project_3.md

         self.parent.current = "WelcomeScreen"
         #change screen to welcome screen
 ```
-**Figure 18**: The function to save the new diary written which works the same way as saving the new user in registration except in this function, the datetime.today() has been used to get the date when the user create the new diary and input in database.
+**Figure 15**: The function to save the new diary written which works the same way as saving the new user in registration except in this function, the datetime.today() has been used to get the date when the user creates the new diary and input it into the database.

-#### 2.2 Query/Select
-Query databases by using session.query act as select which can select specific value by using filter command.
-Query can be used in many cases.
-For example, creating datatable (explain in 2.3), query to check if the information is correct or not in logging in process(**figure  10**), query to get the string in content column of diary table to calculate average word count(2.4), query to get row remove a row using query().delete() in delete function (**figure 19**) or use to session.execute(select) which is the alternative to the query to get each value of the selected row to update in edit function(**figure 20**).

 ```py
    def delete(self):